Launching Your Veterinary Practice: A Friendly Guide to Financing with Live Oak Bank

 How to Budget for Your First Year as a New Veterinary Practice Owner

-Starting your own veterinary practice can be an exciting journey, but securing financing is often one of the process's most significant (and intimidating) steps.
+Starting your veterinary practice can be an exciting journey, but securing financing is often one of the process's most significant (and intimidating) steps.
 Many new practice owners don’t have large cash reserves or private investors, so financing is usually necessary.
 Working with financial experts and veterinary consultants can help you make informed decisions that support your long-term success.

 Here are five essential questions to consider as you plan your financing journey.